HenrikHag/ARK_creature_organizer/README.md

 # ARK creature organizer

 Wrote this script to calculate the best stats for creature offspring in the game `ARK: Survival Evolved`.
-It also works for `ARK: Survival Acsended`.
+It also works for `ARK: Survival Ascended`.

 ---